ZOP Chess

 - Captured by the king and queen (possibly involving a change of position).

-- Can be captured by another rook with stronger support (meaning not defined).
+- Can be captured by another rook with stronger support.

 Bishop (Cannon)